FabianScott/Design-of-AI-driven-business-operation/README.md

 For a simple introduction to using the tools in this repository, look at the following notebooks:
 - `Topic1/choropleths_and_willingness.ipynb` for how to create choropleths (geographical heatmaps) and calculate willingness to cycle
 - `Topic1/detour_analysis.ipynb` for extensive analysis for finding the places where most people are the most affected by detours
-- ``
+- `Topic2/decision_tree_demo.ipynb` for an introduction to the dataloading for ml
+- `Topic2/*` for notebooks producing classification results
+- `Topic3/ebike_speeds` for the calculation of the impact of changing the legal maximum speed on potential ridership

 ## Project Structure

 - `Topic1/`, `Topic2/`, `Topic3/`
   Jupyter notebooks for each topic.
 Together they form the enterity of the analysis performed in this project.
+These notebooks will can skip training models if results are available and you wish to do so.
 - `codebase/`
   Core Python package with modules for data loading, calculations, classification, and plotting.
 - `data/`